Cap-go/capacitor-updater/api.md

 ---
-title: "Methods"
+title: "Functions and settings"
-description: "All available method of the plugin"
+description: "All available method and settings of the plugin"
 sidebar:
   order: 2
 ---